Hamody229/MIAturtlebot-/README.md

 And then
 Add an IMU Display:

-  Click on the "Add" button in the bottom left of the RViz window.
-  In the dialog that appears, select "By topic."
+  Click on the "Add" button in the bottom left of the RViz window.\n In the dialog that appears, select "By topic."
   Browse to /imu and select the IMU display type.
   Click "OK."